istio-ecosystem/security-policy-migrate/README.md

     ./convert > beta-policy.yaml
     ```

+    You could also use the flag `--per-namespace` to store policies per-namespace so that you could verify and apply the
+    generated policies gradually per-namespace:

+    ```bash
+    mkdir beta-policy-dir
+    ./convert --per-namespace beta-policy-dir
+    ls beta-policy-dir
+    ```

 1. Check the command output and make sure there are no errors, otherwise fix all errors and re-run the tool again.

 1. Dry-run the beta policy to make sure it will be accepted: